-1.1 Consistency, completeness, and treatment of gaps in the available data
+1.1 Consistency, completeness and treatment of gaps in the available data

-The information provided in the dossier and by the additional sources was largely complete and consistent.
+The information provided in the dossier and by additional sources was not fully complete and some inconsistencies were discovered between the Italian dossier and the mission reports from the European Veterinary Inspection service.
 Extrapolation, interpolation and realistic worst case assumptions were used to bridge gaps that could not be closed otherwise.